ermusthofa/randomname/README.md

 # Random Name Microservice

+## Overview
-Used to fetch random user information based on https://api.randomuser.me public API.
+Random name service consists of two microservice which are backend service and frontend servive.
+Backend service used to fetch random user information based on https://api.randomuser.me public API, and the result will be displayed through the frontend service.

 ---